sharontherese/sharon-kabel/content/post/periti-longform/index.md

 ## Results

-Currently, the list contains 479 council periti, 49 private periti, and over 10,000 data points.
+Currently, the list contains 479 council periti, 49 private periti, over 700 references in Zotero, and over 10,000 data points.

 Of the 479 council periti, I was able to find information about all but 19.